Cloudxtreme/ec2-ssh-connect/README.md

 4. Update variables for your particular environment.
 EC2_HOME, JAVA_HOME, AWS_ACCESS_KEY, AWS_SECRET_KEY, LIST_FILE, userlogin, and region
 5. Make the file executable.
 6. Try it out!
 When the list of servers is displayed just type in the number of the server desired then hit Enter.

+## Notes
+The server names are pulled from the EC2 "Name" tag.